naomei/super-simple-emitter/README.md

 # 1. simpleEmitter

-A simple emitter with no namespace.
+A simple emitter with no namespace

 ```ts
 import {simpleEmitter} from "./emitters";